 - Wrapped well, this cake freezes great for up to 3 months.

 - Citrus juicer

 *I earn a small amount of money if you buy the products after clicking on the links.
 You will not be charged anything extra for this.
 Thank you for supporting The Baking Explorer!

 Coconut & Lime Loaf

-- 200 g Butter
+- 200 g Butter or baking spread

 - 200 g Caster sugar